7 Great Fall Drives in Washington

 Fall is here, and it is a great time of year to explore Washington’s natural beauty.
 Do not let the Evergreen State nickname mislead you; the state boasts many great places to view colorful fall foliage.
 We picked just seven great destinations where trees offer dramatic displays of vibrant crimson, orange and gold.

-Fall is generally a transition time for weather and road conditions, and this fall there may be alerts, updates and closures related to wildfires and COVID-19.
+Fall is generally a transition time for weather and road conditions, and this fall there may be alerts, updates and closures related to wildfires.
 Call ahead and check the websites of visitor bureaus, parks and destinations before you go.
-Remember to take recommended safety precautions and practice physical distancing.

 When to go: Late September and October

 Why visit: Nestled in the heart of the Cascade Mountains, about a two-hour drive from Seattle and three hours from Spokane (with plenty of scenic and scrumptious stops along the way), the Bavarian-themed village of Leavenworth offers a wide assortment of activities and serves as a perfect jumping-off point for leaf peeping along local trails.

 Look for vine maples and cottonwoods with their stunning scarlet, orange and gold leaves.
 The drive west of Leavenworth on Highway 2 also is a feast for the eyes, with forests of dogwood, maple and alder against a backdrop of dark green conifers.

 Why visit: For a different take on fall colors, head to Mount Rainier and watch low-lying shrubs become fields of fiery reds and oranges.
 Look for vine maple, high elevation huckleberry bushes and Larch (Tamarack), plus views of the mountain (on clear days) from the popular Skyline Trail Loop, a 5.5-mile round-trip jaunt from the Paradise parking lot.